isabellaniese/Isabella-niese-tbII-exam/README.md

 1. Please download the files `Planty.Poppins` and the folder `scr`, which contains the file `extras.py`!
 2. You also need the folders `images` (which contains 11 images) and `music` (which contains 1 file of music) for the ideal user experience of PlantyPoppins!
-3. After downloading all files, open the repository in your directory by using: cd TechBasics2 ?
+3. After downloading all files, open the repository in your directory!

-4. Important: Since Planty Poppins uses the libaries Tkinter and Pillow (?), make sure you install them before running the code!
+4. Important: Since Planty Poppins uses the libaries Tkinter and Pillow, make sure you install them before running the code!
 5. Run the code by using

    ```